 Self-service search for Virtual Apps and Desktops

-To view the events, select Apps and Desktops from the list, select the time period, and then click Search.
+To view the events, in the search box, select Apps and Desktops from the list.
+Select the time period for which you want to view the events and then click Search.

 Select the facets to filter events

-Use the following facets that are associated to the Virtual Apps and Desktops data source.
+Use the following facets that are associated to the Virtual Apps and Desktops events.

 Event Type- Search events based on the event type such as account logon, app end, session end.

-Domain- Search events based on domains such as citrate.net.
+Domain- Search events based on the domains such as citrate.net.